laurenrosie/CV/README.md

 - My teaching experience taught me a vast amount about the communication of abstract ideas

 #### Enjoy a fast-paced environment
-- I love a challenge, and find I learn best and produce my best work when under pressure and am in a fast-paced environment.
+- I love a challenge, and find I learn best and produce my best work when in a fast-paced environment.

 #### Resilience
-- Despite being seriously ill, having major surgery and an aggressive schedule of physiotherapy and medication during a period of over two years during my degree, I still graduated with a grade and University experience I am proud of.
+- Despite having major surgery and an aggressive schedule of physiotherapy and medication during a period of over two years during my degree, I still graduated with a grade and University experience I am proud of.
 - Having now recovered, I find that while it was far from ideal, I actually